ryo-ohki-node/sideshift-API-nodejs/README.md

 }

-# getAccount: Returns the data related to an account.
+getAccount: Returns the data related to an account.
 In order to get the data, send the account secret in the x-sideshift-secret header.
-{
+return: {
   "id": "YQMi62XMb",
   "lifetimeStakingRewards": "89190.63",
   "unstaking": "0",